-Why Do I Have Insecurity in a Relationship?
+Why Do I Have Insecurity in My Relationship?

-The other situation is when there is cause for your jealousy.
+There are other cases of jealousy, such as when there is cause for your jealousy.
 This may be the case because your spouse is doing or has done something or some things that are at least suspicious.
 You may wonder if you are being a controlling spouse or if your spouse is provoking jealousy.

 If you are coping with jealousy, the first question to ask yourself is whether or not you've always been jealous in relationships.
 If jealousy is something you've always carried around with you, then you have to look inward to your own history and your own personality for understanding and solutions.

 These are some examples of jealous behavior that you may exhibit, without good cause: